vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 was born.
 The great revival promised to sweep away all barriers and deluge the country.

-The intellectual revolution produced by the move- ment was more remarkable still.
-When Lord Curzon cut Bengal in twain with a stroke of pen, the centre of gravity of all our activities changed from the Govern- ment to the people.
+The intellectual revolution produced by the move###ment was more remarkable still.
+When Lord Curzon cut Bengal in twain with a stroke of pen, the centre of gravity of all our activities changed from the Govern###ment to the people.
 It was Ranade who once said that our petitions, though mainly drawn out for Government were also intended to awaken the people.
-The Nation- alist party went a few steps further and declared that all our writings and speeches were intended for the people ; Government might, if they wanted, take note of them.
+The Nation###alist party went a few steps further and declared that all our writings and speeches were intended for the people ; Government might, if they wanted, take note of them.

 The boycott movement gave a deathblow to all the^ free- trade theories in which the generation represented by the majority of the then leaders was trained up.
-People clearly came to realize how England had stran- gled Indian Industries and they were determined, in the absence of any protective tariff in the interest of Indian manufactures, to boycott British goods.
+People clearly came to realize how England had stran###gled Indian Industries and they were determined, in the absence of any protective tariff in the interest of Indian manufactures, to boycott British goods.

 But the greatest contribution made by the movement to the political life of the country was the fixing of the goal of all our endeavours.
-Ours is perhaps the first in- stance in the history of the vv^orld, where for a couple of generations, the children of the soil did believe their con- querors to be their deliverers.
+Ours is perhaps the first in###stance in the history of the vv^orld, where for a couple of generations, the children of the soil did believe their con###querors to be their deliverers.
 Mr. Tilak was the first to give a rub to this easy-going faith.
 His Shivaji